maialenz/CookBook/README.md

 - #### User needs

 The main goal of this website is to convert visitors into active users.
-As this website aims to create a sense of comunity for those users that want to share their own recipes, the option to create, edit and delete recipes will be only available to registered users.
-To convert a visitor the landing page will try to convince users to register, which will show a bright palette as well as aesthetically pleasing imagery to invite users to start cooking themselves.
+As this website aims to create a sense of community for those users that want to share their own recipes, all users will be able to search and see all recipes, leaving the options to create, edit and delete recipes will be only available to registered users.
+To convert a visitor the landing page will display all recipes to convince users to continue using the website, allowing them to become registered users.
+The website will show a bright palette as well as minimalistic but aesthetically pleasing imagery to invite users to start cooking themselves.

 There is already thousands of recipe and cooking websites, but not many of them allow users to contribute into them.
 Many of us have recipe notebooks at home, that when most needed are not accessible, or we cannot find them.
 But most of us have the phones close to us most time of the day.
 Taking this in account, this website is the perfect place to create a profile where you can savely store our most precious recipes, where will be saved for (virtually) forever.